What led Google to abandon Google Glass

 To address these issues, Google has made several changes to Glass over time.

-However, this did not solve all its problems, as the device remained expensive and lacked practical applications beyond innovative use cases.
+However, this did not solve all of its problems, as the device remained expensive and lacked practical applications beyond innovative use cases.

 As a result, in January 2015, Google announced that it would stop selling its Explorer edition and would stop investing resources in developing consumer-facing versions of the product.

-Disillusionment: Why did Google shut down Glass?
+Disappointment: Why did Google shut down Glass?

 One possible reason for this is that the product never found a clear use case or audience.